triptolemus510/op25-boatbod-ui-updates-2025/README.md

 Right now, main.js is full of commented out code and unused stuff which needs to be cleaned up.

+This implementation is not tested with rx.py - multi_rx.py is needed.

 # Instructions

 1. replace existing main.js, main.css, index.html in www/www-static